 The three broad categories that Patten and Watson (2011) categorized attention into are the following:

 - Orienting attention: physically adjusting to a stimulus.
-Ex: gaze shift or head turn.
+Example: gaze shift or head turn.

 - Sustaining attention: maintaining attention to a stimulus.

 - Shifting attention: disengaging from one stimulus and reorienting to a new stimulus.
-Ex: look at a toy and then look at another stimulus (person or object).
+Example: look at a toy and then look at another stimulus (person or object).